maex0/CanteenDashboard/doc/architecture/decisions/0001-record-architecture-decisions.md

 ## Context

-We need to record the architectural decisions made on this project.
+I need to record the architectural decisions made on this project.

 ## Decision

-We will use Architecture Decision Records, as [described by Michael Nygard](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions).
+I will use Architecture Decision Records, as [described by Michael Nygard](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions).

 ## Consequences